Visiting Hardy's Birthplace

-- coach parking is available at Hampton Farm Business Park opposite the track to Hardy's Birthplace Cottage and Visitor Centre.
-Please book in advance by contacting Alan Matthews on 01305 268379 or 01305 756555.
+- coach parking is available for £20 for 3 hours at at Hampton Farm Business Park opposite the track to Hardy's Birthplace Cottage and Visitor Centre.
+Please book in advance by contacting Mike Jones on 07798 500120.
 Alternatively there is a lay by with coach spaces on the A35 between the Kingston Maurward roundabout and the Lower/Higher Bockhampton Junction but these are on a first come first served basis.

 Car parking charges now apply: £1 for 2 hours / £3 all day

 Blue Badge and National Trust members are exempt on display of badges

 Annual permits available via the Rangers' Office 01305 251228